Hey there!

 }

-value will contain the value returned, while done will be a boolean that if it’s set to true will end the iteration.
+will be a boolean that if it’s set to true will end the iteration.

-While value is mandatory, done can be omitted as in the above example (this allows us to define infinite iterables).
+can be omitted as in the above example (this allows us to define infinite iterables).

 Ok cool!